Ubaidmalik9567/Ubaidmalik9567/README.md

 - 🚀 **Areas of Expertise and Interests**:
+  - MLOPs
   - Data Science
   - Data Analysis
-  - MLOps
-  - Python Programming
+  - Business Analytics

 - 🌟 **Belief in Lifelong Learning**:
   - I embrace every opportunity to acquire knowledge and explore new domains.